ome/omero-documentation/omero/sysadmins/client-server-ssl.rst

 Some platforms or languages do not support the cipher specification ``HIGH``.
 Instead you can specify a cipher family such as ``AES256`` or ``AES_256``.
-See the `IceSSL.Ciphers documentation <https://doc.zeroc.com/ice/3.6/property-reference/icessl#id-.IceSSL.*v3.6-IceSSL.Ciphers>`_.
+See the :zerocdoc:`IceSSL.Ciphers documentation <ice/3.6/property-reference/icessl#id-.IceSSL.*v3.6-IceSSL.Ciphers>`.

 If you have your own certificate authority replace ``IceSSL.UsePlatformCAs`` with: